-Conclusions Any future planning applications on the C1 land should be subject to an appropriately detailed FRA at development management stage to demonstrate that the sequential approach has been applied and that the application fully adheres to the Planning System and Flood Risk Management Guidelines.
+Any future planning applications on the C1 lands adjacent to the River Blackwater should be subject to an appropriately detailed FRA at development management stage in accordance with policies (POL 49 to 64) of the NDP.
 FFLs should be set above the 100yr flood level including the impacts of climate change and additional freeboard.
-Refer to Eastern CFRAM deliverables when evening to accept in the completion of any · · · ·
+Refer to Eastern CFRAM deliverables to assist in the completion of any future FRAs.